cloudnativelabs/kube-router/docs/how-it-works.md

 ![ipset](./img/ipset.jpg)

-Kube-router at runtime watches Kubernetes API server for changes in the namespace, network policy and pods and dynamically updates iptables and ipset configuration to reflect desired state of ingress firewall for the the pods.
+kube-router at runtime watches Kubernetes API server for changes in the namespace, network policy and pods and dynamically updates iptables and ipset configuration to reflect desired state of ingress firewall for the pods.

 ## Pod Networking

 Blog: [Kubernetes pod networking and beyond with BGP](https://cloudnativelabs.github.io/post/2017-05-22-kube-pod-networking)

-Kube-router is expected to run on each Node.
+kube-router is expected to run on each Node.
 The subnet of the Node is obtained from the CNI configuration file on the Node or through the Node.PodCidr.
 Each kube-router instance on the Node acts as a BGP router and advertises the Pod CIDR assigned to the Node.
 Each Node peers with rest of the Nodes in the cluster